RUCAIBox/NCL/README.md

 The implementation is based on the open-source recommendation library [RecBole](https://github.com/RUCAIBox/RecBole).

-Please cite the following paper as the reference if you use our codes or the processed datasets.
+Please cite the following papers as the reference if you use our codes or the processed datasets.

 ```
 @inproceedings{lin2022ncl,